 Nutrition

-How to Make Slow Cooker Meatball Subs – Step by Step Photos
+How to Make Slow Cooker Meatball Subs Step-by-Step Photos

-Add the whisked egg, breadcrumb mixture, ¼ cup milk, 1 lb.
+Combine with the meat: Add the whisked egg, breadcrumb mixture, ¼ cup milk, 1 lb.
 Italian sausage, and 1 lb. ground beef to a bowl.
 Use your hands to mix the ingredients together.

-After cooking, use a meat thermometer to make sure the internal temperature of the meatballs has reached 165°F. You’ll see some fat pooling on the surface, but don’t worry, that deliciousness will be stirred right back into the sauce.
+Check internal temperature: After cooking, use a meat thermometer to make sure the internal temperature of the meatballs has reached 165°F. You’ll see some fat pooling on the surface, but don’t worry, that deliciousness will be stirred right back into the sauce.

-Stir the meatballs in the sauce to make sure everything is evenly combined.
+Stir: Stir the meatballs in the sauce to make sure everything is evenly combined.
 These meatballs can now be used in subs or even on a plate of pasta!

 Top each sub with a little shredded mozzarella.

-Bake the meatball subs in the preheated oven for about 5 minutes, or until the cheese is melted and the edges of the buns are toasty.
+Bake the subs: Bake the meatball subs in the preheated oven for about 5 minutes, or until the cheese is melted and the edges of the buns are toasty.

-Enjoy the meatballs hot!
+Serve: Enjoy the meatballs hot!
 I garnished with chopped parsley for some color, but the parsley isn’t needed for flavor. :)

 Hi there, I’ve got this in the crockpot right now for dinner tonight.
 Any suggestions for quick sides that would go well with these?
 Sometimes you list some ideas, but I don’t see any with this recipe.
 Would Mac’n cheese be good or anything more veggie forward be good?